xmisao/rubyjump.vim/README.md

 ### Commands

-RubyJump add there comamnds to Vim.
+RubyJump add these comamnds to Vim.

 - RubyJump
 - RubyJumpLocal